TUAT-Novice/DDPM_MNIST/README.md

 <br>

-To Please run `main.py` to conduct the experiments.
+To reproduce the results, please run `main.py` to conduct the experiments.
 During the initial run, the MNIST dataset will be downloaded into the `dataset/mnist/` directory, so ensure that your Internet connection is active.